DivergentClouds/expanse/spec.md

 decreasing.
 Ranges are inclusive of both ends.
 If an array is one of the values in the list, then the array is expanded out, as if it was a list of its components.

-An array of characters may be constructed by surrounding them in double quotes.
-Characters are treated as integers encoded as UTF-8 unless passed to a pseudo-macro.
+A string is an array of characters.
+Strings may be constructed by surrounding characters in double quotes.
+Characters are treated as arrays of integers encoded as UTF-8 unless passed to a pseudo-macro or used with the `import` keyword.
 To embed an 8 bit integer, it must be written in hex and prefixed with `\x` instead of `0x`. `\"`, `\\`, `\n`, and `\t` can be used to insert a quote, a backslash, a newline, or a tab respectively.
 Strings must be contained within a single line.

 ```
 [0, 1, 2]